NikWalker/Credit_Risk_Analysis/README.md

 ### Purpose

 Fast-Lending is a peer-to-peer lending service company.
 They are interested in using machine learning to predict credit risk to lower the default rate of potential customers.
 They would like to provide a quicker and more reliable loan service by using a machine learning model that can accurately identify low and high-risk borrowers.
 In this analysis, Python was used to build six different machine learning models to predict credit risk.
-Each models performance will be evaluated.
+Each models’ performance will be evaluated.
 The following machine learning models were created using different algorithms:

 * Naive Random Oversampling and SMOTE algorithms were used to oversample the data
 * Cluster Centroids algorithm was used to under-sampling the data